khayll/repoinfo/README.md

 ## Known issues

-- search should save the query in the url as a parameter (to help reload, and enable deeplinking)
-- npm test and ng test does two different things, since
+- npm test and ng test does two different things, because the switch to jest
-- description is truncated if too long, plus it could use more padding on the right
+-  description is truncated in search results if too long, plus it could use more padding on the right